AjinkyaSalvi/Projects/Distributed Systems/02. File Upload and Download Service (Multiple Clients)/README.md

 		(ii)	'Server Database' and 'Client Database' folders represent the server's and client's database respectively for storing files used for this program.

+		(iii)	File locking techniques can also be used for this program to prevent multiple file access errors.